WYWM Logo

 At WithYouWithMe (WYWM), we saw this shift coming and set to work helping individuals develop in-demand skills to fill the critical workforce gaps currently being faced by organisations.

-In particular, WYWM seeks to develop skills amongst individuals in traditionally overlooked and underserved areas of society including veterans, neurodivergent, Indigenous peoples, refugees, women, youth and military spouses, many of whom lack a university education or the 'right’ previous job titles.
+In particular, WYWM seeks to develop skills amongst individuals in traditionally overlooked and underserved areas of society including veterans, neurodivergent, Indigenous peoples, women, youth and military spouses, many of whom lack a university education or the 'right’ previous job titles.
 What they do have – in droves – is transferrable skills and a drive and willingness to learn new ones.

-WYWM's proprietary platform, Potential helps these individuals identify their natural aptitude and existing capabilities, matches them with in-demand roles that require new collar skills and provides them with free, accredited digital training.
+The Greenbeam platform helps these individuals identify their natural aptitude and existing capabilities, matches them with in-demand roles that require new collar skills and provides them with free, accredited digital training.

-The goal of Potential is to create a more inclusive labour market by helping people from marginalised backgrounds find meaningful employment.
+The goal of Greenbeam is to create a more inclusive labour market by helping people from marginalised backgrounds find meaningful employment.
 This not only benefits the individuals and their families, but also helps to address gaps in the new collar workforces of governments and enterprises that partner with us.

 A shift in focus to skills-led hiring over traditional credentials can expand available talent pools by 10x according to a study recently conducted by LinkedIn.